MSc in Leadership in Healthcare

 Work-based learning (WBL) is an important part of how the learning methods are applied in practice.
 WBL focuses on the work you are already doing and uses this as the basis for your learning.
 Much of your online learning will relate to your work place.
 It focuses your attention on what is practical and works.
 It helps to lighten the study workload, as some of the learning is within your day-to-day job.

-Face-to-face learning - action learning set meetings
+Action learning set meetings

 Online learning through the virtual campus